 Not all victims of a brain injury will experience every symptom.
 In fact, some victims—especially after receiving a concussion—may not experience any negative symptoms at all.
 In these cases, it’s common for symptoms to have a delayed response, some taking days or even weeks to present fully.

 It’s relatively simple for doctors or medical staff to misdiagnose or fail to properly diagnose a concussion or traumatic brain injury.
-Recovering from a TBI can involve complicated and long-term medical care including therapy, surgery, and medication.
+Recovering from a brain injury can involve complicated and long-term medical care including therapy, surgery, and medication.
 The initial trauma can set off a cascade of future traumas or injuries.
 Brain injuries can have serious implications throughout a victim’s entire life.
 There have been numerous cases of TBI/concussion victims who, years after the original injury, experience brain deterioration and degenerative brain conditions like chronic traumatic encephalopathy.

 It’s recommended that any victim of a head injury or suspected concussion seek medical care immediately.
 Oftentimes, the only way to diagnose a TBI is to use brain scans.
 After experiencing a head trauma or major concussion, it’s also highly recommended to avoid sports or other high-impact physical activities which may cause additional concussions.
 When a victim experiences subsequent brain injuries, they have a far greater chance of suffering from serious, lifelong implications.